Eagles' DeSean Jackson accused of anti-Semitism after posting quotes attributed to Hitler, praising Farrakhan

 The passage reads:

-“Hitler said, ‘because the white Jews knows that the Negros are the real Children of Israel and to keep Americas secret the Jews will black mail America.
+“Hitler said, ‘because the white Jews knows [sic] that the Negros are the real Children of Israel and to keep Americas secret the Jews will black mail America.

 ‘The will extort America, their pan to world domination won’t work if the Negroes know who they were.